Workshops

 Foundations of Therapeutic Touch® is an interactive workshop designed to introduce participants to the principles and practice of Therapeutic Touch®.

-Foundations of Therapeutic Touch®
+Foundations of Therapeutic Touch®:

-Saturday, April 29, 2023 – 9:00 am to 4:00 pm (in person, Margaret Bahen Hospice)
+Saturday, March 22nd – 9:00 am - 4:00 pm at Margaret Bahen Hospice (Multi-Purpose Room)

-The Transpersonal Nature of Therapeutic Touch®
+Transpersonal Nature of Therapeutic Touch®:

-Saturday, November 4 – 9:00 am to 4:00 pm (in person, Margaret Bahen Hospice)
+Saturday, November 22nd – 9:00 am - 4:00 pm at Margaret Bahen Hospice (Multi-Purpose Room)

-Saturday, November 18, in person – 9:00 am to 1:00 pm (in person, Margaret Bahen Hospice)
+Saturday, November 29th – 9:00 am - 4:00 pm at Margaret Bahen Hospice (Multi-Purpose Room)

 Fee